uchicago-capp-camp-2025/python-lab/README.md

 - Don't let the fact that you likely do not understand the code yet get in your way, focus on the error messages you receive and they'll guide you to working code.
 - Feel free to experiment and make changes to the code to better understand it!
 You can always use `git diff` and `git restore` to undo those changes as needed.

-## Part 1 - Fixing Typos
+## Part 1 - Syntax Errors

-There are three intentional typos in the code you've been given that you'll need to fix.
+There are two intentional typos in the code you've been given that you'll need to fix.

 To find these, try running the code via `python3 game.py` and look at the first error you get: